-MEEP will provide a foundation for building European-based chips and infrastructure to enable rapid prototyping using a library of IPs and a standard set of interfaces to the Host CPU and other FPGAs in the system using the FPGA shell.
-In addition to RISC-V architecture and hardware ecosystem improvements, MEEP will also improve the RISC-V software ecosystem with an improved and extended software tool chain and software stack, including a suite of HPC and HPDA (High Performance Data Analytics) applications.
+MEEP provides a foundation for building European-based chips and infrastructure to enable rapid prototyping using a library of IPs and a standard set of interfaces to the Host CPU and other FPGAs in the system using the FPGA shell.
+In addition to RISC-V architecture and hardware ecosystem improvements, MEEP is also improving the RISC-V software ecosystem with an improved and extended software toolchain and software stack, including a suite of HPC and HPDA (High-Performance Data Analytics) applications.

 MEEP platform layers

-From a high-level perspective, MEEP is defined as a layered structure, such as it is depicted below.
-There exist direct dependencies among consecutive vertical layers; whereas the vertical layer is transversal to all the rest.
+From a high-level perspective, MEEP is defined as a layered structure, as depicted below.
+Direct dependencies existing among consecutive vertical layers, whereas the vertical layer is transversal to all the rest.

 Layered structure of MEEP platform